thesadru/disnake/docs/migrating_to_async.rst

 --------------------

 In earlier versions of disnake, ``client.run()`` was a blocking call to the main thread that called it.
-In v0.10.0 it is still a blocking call but it handles the event loop for you.
+In v0.10.0 it is still a blocking call but it handles the event loop for yo.
-However, in order to do that you must pass in your credentials to :meth:`Client.run`.
+However, in order to do that yo must pass in yor credentials to :meth:`Client.run`.

 Basically, before: